This Is the Best Thing You Can Do to Make Someone’s Day

 After two seasons of hosting Random Acts, the joy of easing burdens and brightening lives doesn’t wear off.
 I sometimes think Random Acts might lose its luster eventually, but that couldn’t be further from the truth.
 When I finally meet the person we’ve been working to surprise and see their genuine shock and appreciation, it hits me in the feels every time.
 I cry more than anyone else on the show—and I’m not ashamed to admit it!

 One easy way you can start cultivating kindness is by checking out Reader’s Digest‘s Nicest Place in America contest.
-From nearly 300 nominations across the country of places where acts of niceness happen every day, Reader’s Digest selected ten finalists to showcase the very best we as Americans can be.
-The winner will be on the cover of the November issue of the magazine and will be announced in October when that cover is unveiled.
+From nearly 300 nominations across the country of places where acts of niceness happen every day, Reader’s Digest selected ten finalists in 2017 to showcase the very best we as Americans can be.
 You can help spread the word about the nicest people and places by reading about the finalists, like the local tradition around a Children’s Hospital that will melt your heart, or the tiny town that raised $45,000 in one day, or the high school where bullying isn’t tolerated and pranks make everyone feel good and many more.
 Share with your friends and family on Facebook and maybe you can spark a niceness movement all your own.

 After all, every act of kindness starts with a single person having a single thought.
 Be that person–be the nice you want to see in the world!